grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 ## Creating virtual mailboxes

 This server is just for intended sending emails from services.
-There are robust IMAP services like Cyrus and Dovecot, but for our purposes, we just want to forward everything that a domain receives to one gmail address.
+There are robust IMAP services like Cyrus and Dovecot, but for our purposes, we just want to forward everything that a domain receives to one Gmail address.

 >**Create virtual alias file**
 >